 Stop It Now!'s helpline provides support and referrals to resources for MAPs who are concerned about acting on their attractions.

 MAP Resources maintains a guide on how to report illegal content involving children and find support to stop viewing such content.

 MAP Resources compiles tools and advice to help MAPs protect themselves and their sensitive information while seeking support.

-Minor who are MAPs are particularly vulnerable to mental health issues that can be caused by internalized stigma and a lack of safe access to effective support.
+Minors who are attracted to significantly younger kids are more vulnerable to mental health issues caused by stigma and a lack of safe access to effective support.